Labix-Liu/Labix-Liu.github.io/README.md

 ## Current Projects

-Here are some of the projects I’m actively working on:
+Here are some of the projects I worked / am working on:

 - **[Options Pricing Methods](https://github.com/Labix-Liu/Option-Pricing-Methods)** — My self taught working code of some option pricing models.